shravan20/shravan20/README.md

 <br>

-- 🔭 Currently working on Spring Framework; prior to this, I professionally was working on MERN Stack
+- 🔭 I possess a solid foundation and showcase a robust skill set in `Java`, `JavaScript`, `Python`, and `C++`, complemented by experience in `Node.js`, `Express.js`, `Spring`, `SpringBoot`, `Django`, and `Flask` frameworks.

-- 🐾 Exploring every nooks and cranny of the Supply Chain Domain; it's quite interesting in terms of problem solving
+- 🐾 Exploring every nook and corner of the Data Science domain; I find it quite interesting in terms of problem-solving.

-- 🧮 Gaining developmental experience on Microservices and Spring
+- 🌱 Gaining developmental experience in Data Science and Microservices.

-- 🌱 I’m currently fostering experience on DevOps
-- 👯 I’m looking to collaborate and work on new Open Source projects
+- 👯 I’m looking to collaborate and work on new Open Source / Data Science projects.

-- 📫 How to reach me: shravan@ohmyscript.com
+- 📫 How to reach me: `shravan@ohmyscript.com`

-- ⚡ Fun fact: Brain is forever a nerd
+- ⚡ Fun fact: Brain is forever a nerd.

 <br><br>